 Our clients matter most.

-All Florida Probate can help you answer questions you may not know exist.
+Let us can help you to answer important questions you may not know to ask.
 For example…

-- Who will be your second choice as caregiver and guardian for your minor child if your first choice cannot assume that role?
+- Who will be your child’s caregiver and guardian if you cannot assume that role?

 Areas of Practice